denten-books/plain-text/1-device.md

 > [...] adapted to initiate a succession of electrical impulses all of which
 > have a character representing significance, a receiver adapted to detect
-> variations in time intervals elapsing between successive impulses, a
+> variations in the time intervals elapsing between successive impulses, a
 > plurality of interpreting relays selectively actuated by said receiver, and a
-> printed mechanism responsive for the combined action
+> printing mechanism responsive to the combined action
-> [@bumstead_telegraphy_1916, 12-13].
+> [@bumstead_telegraphy_1916, 13-4].

-What began as a description of a mechanism for information transmittal, ended with a claim about hermeneutics of control.
+What began as a description of a mechanism for information transmittal<!--transmission?
+PRP-->, ended with a claim about hermeneutics of control.
 Starting with clause 14, the brothers describe a telegraph system capable of transmitting impulses at varying time intervals.
-In the language of the patent, the length of a time interval "represents significance," involving an automated receiver responsible for "distributing, interpreting, and recording."
+In the language of the patent, the length of a time interval "represent[s] significance," involving an automated receiver responsible for "distributing, interpreting, and recording" [@bumstead_telegraphy_1916, 14].
 The printing mechanism is further "arranged to print the interpretation of the signals.
-[@bumstead_telegraphy_1916, 6]" The interpreting relays thus transform time intervals into typography, representing letters, figures, and other characters, in "accordance with code" [@bumstead_telegraphy_1916, 13].
-Initially, the telegraph "interprets" with the aim of "transmitting intelligence."
+[@bumstead_telegraphy_1916, 6]" The interpreting relays thus transform time intervals into typography, representing letters, figures, and other characters, in "accordance with a code" [@bumstead_telegraphy_1916, 13].
+Initially, the telegraph "interprets" with the aim of "transmitting intelligence" [@bumstead_telegraphy_1916, 12].

 Subsequently, the authors understood also that the length of the transmitted time interval could also signify information used to actuate a variety of